yuhlearn/vidncnn/README.md

 ### TODO:

-- Also download and install additional models from Upscayl.
 - Include source audio in output.
 - Let the user choose install path.
 - Fix lighten when Real-ESRGAN is not used.
 (Pointless really.)